isabelle-prover/mirror-afp-devel/thys/SpecCheck/README.md

 SpecCheck then checks whether your specification holds by testing your function against a given number of generated inputs.
 It helps you to identify bugs by printing counterexamples on failure and provides you timing information.

-SpecCheck is customisable and allows you to specify your own input generators, test output formats, as well as pretty printers and shrinking functions for counterexamples among other things.
+SpecCheck is customisable and allows you to specify your own input generators, unit tests, test output formats, as well as pretty printers and shrinking functions for counterexamples among other things.

 ## Quick Usage
 1. Import `SpecCheck.SpecCheck` into your environment.
 2. Write specifications using the ML invocation: `check show gen name prop ctxt seed` where
   * `show` converts values into `Pretty.T` types to show the failing inputs.
-See `show/`.
+See `Show/`.
   * `gen` is the value generator used for the test.
-See `generators/`.
+See `Generators/`.
   * `name` is the name of the test case
   * `prop` is the property to be tested.
 See `property.ML`
   * `seed` is the initial seed for the generator.

 You can also choose to omit the show method for rapid testing or add a shrinking method à la QuickCheck to get better counterexamples.
-If you want to write unit tests, use `check_list` instead of `check`.
-A somewhat extensive example application can be found [here](https://github.com/kappelmann/e-unification-isabelle/blob/master/Tests/first_order_unification_tests.ML).
+You can find some simple examples in `Examples/` and a somewhat extensive example application [here](https://github.com/kappelmann/e-unification-isabelle/blob/master/Tests/first_order_unification_tests.ML).
 For more information see `speccheck.ML`.